 I appear to be a healthy person.
 I'm petite.
 I'm never sick.
 I'd go to the doctor about every 4 years for a physical.
 I just don't look like the kind of person who would have a heart attack.
 But I knew it was a real possibility for me.

 Here's what happened.
 On Tuesday night I made Chicken Fiesta and had a bit of heartburn afterwards which was very unusual for me.
 On Thursday night I made Jambalaya (haven't made it since and I love my Jambalaya with andouille sausage) and again felt heartburn.
 Saturday night my husband and I went out with another couple and I ordered a chicken quesadilla.
 I felt fine.
 That night I woke up at 1 am with severe burning in the back of my throat.
 Hardly slept that whole night.
-Sunday I had to greet at church and I needed to pick up a prayer blanket for someone.
+Sunday I was greeting at church and I needed to pick up a prayer blanket for someone.
 Headed to church and smiled and welcomed.
 By that afternoon I was still feeling weird.
 Went and talked to the pharmacist who recommended I take a certain kind of stomach antacid.
 I did.
 No relief.
 Sunday night my son told me you should go to the doctor.
 I started googling my symptom - severe burning in the back of my throat.
 By Monday I thought it might be my heart.
 I don't know why I suspected that.
 Severe burning in the back of your throat is not a symptom for a heart attack.
 I called and made a doctor's appointment.

 Tuesday morning I saw the doctor.
 He thought I might have an ulcer in my esophagus.
 I asked him if he thought it might be my heart.
 He said no, but they were going to draw blood and do an EKG.
 He came back in with wide eyes and said I needed to get to the ER as my heart was in distress.